anonymous572/autodialer/README.md

 Download and install Python 3.9.13 from https://www.python.org/downloads/release/python-3913/  (windows 64 bit installer)

-Install Chrome Driver that matches the version of Chrome you are using (tested on 120.0.6099.109) https://googlechromelabs.github.io/chrome-for-testing/
+Install Chrome Driver that matches the version of Chrome you are using (tested on 122.0.6261.69) https://googlechromelabs.github.io/chrome-for-testing/ For Windows use Win64 version (example download link: https://storage.googleapis.com/chrome-for-testing-public/122.0.6261.94/win64/chrome-win64.zip)

-Check chrome version by goign to this address in chrome browser
+Check crhome version by goign to this address
       chrome://settings/help

 copy chromedriver.exe into the same directory as the script